the-whale-dev/cellframe-android-wallet-misc/README.md

   make -j$(nproc)
   ```
 *-j$(nproc)* nrpoc parameter depends on your machine capacity - number of processor cores.
-Replace arm64-v8a to any of the following architecture types if necessary:
+-Replace arm64-v8a to any of the following architecture types if necessary:
-armeabi-v7a
+-armeabi-v7a
-x86
+-x86
-x86_64
+-x86_64
 As a result, you should create a libcellframe-tool-sign.so file that can now be used on an Android device